TBOO-AI/saju-algorithm/README.md

 - `saju_score`
     - Contains Saju scores in ten categories: Sang-gwan, Sik-sin, Jeong-jae, Pyeon-jae, Jeong-gwan, Pyeon-gwan, Jeong-in, Pyeon-in, Geop-jae, and Bi-gyeon.
 - `dae_won_su`
-    - Contains your Major Number (대원수), which is determined by the combination of Heavenly Stems and Earthly Branches in your Saju.
+    - Contains your Major Number (大元數), which is determined by the combination of Heavenly Stems and Earthly Branches in your Saju.

 ## Running Locally